Legal Fact Prediction: The Missing Piece in Legal Judgment Prediction: LFPBench

 \subsection{Dataset Overview}

-Existing LJP datasets, such as CAIL2018~\cite{xiao2018cail2018} and ILDC CJPE~\cite{malik2021ildc}, do not include the evidence items submitted by litigants, making LFP infeasible.
+As shown in Table~\ref{tab:lfp_compare}, existing LJP datasets, such as CAIL2018~\cite{xiao2018cail2018} and ILDC~\cite{malik2021ildc}, focus on the prediction tasks of prison terms and charges rather than including the evidence items submitted by litigants, making LFP infeasible~\cite{cui2023survey}.
 Therefore, we propose the first benchmark dataset for the LFP task, LFPBench.
 LFPBench consists of data for 657 first-instance cases in China, covering ten types of civil causes of action as shown in Figure~\ref{fig:lfpbench_stat}.
 Each case includes the plaintiff's claims, the evidence items submitted by the litigants, ground-truth legal facts, ground-truth judgments for the claims, and more.
 Therefore, LFPBench can be used for evaluating both LFP and LJP tasks.
+We have selected some widely used datasets for comparison with LFPBench, as shown in the Table~\ref{tab:lfp_compare}.
+Not only does LFPBench include a third category for partial support by the court (the other two works only include support or opposition), but the input length also far exceeds theirs, posing a higher challenge to the model's capabilities.
+More importantly, to the best of our knowledge, LFPBench is the only dataset that considers predictions made before the trial in real-world scenarios, thus featuring a unique input of evidence lists, while other benchmark datasets follow the paradigm of using legal facts for judgment prediction.

 The data statistics of LFPBench can be found in Table~\ref{tab:lfpbench_stat}.
 In LFPBench, defendants present counterevidence in 58.9\% of cases, leading to disputes over the determination of legal facts.
 Consequently, only 38.71\% of claims are fully supported, and plaintiffs completely win only 25.27\% of the cases.
 Therefore, predicting the legal facts and judgments of these cases is highly challenging.
-We also present a data sample of a house lease case in Figure~\ref{fig:example}, illustrating how conflicting evidence between the litigants complicates the determination of legal facts.
+Figure~\ref{fig:example} presents a data sample from a house lease case, illustrating how conflicting evidence between the litigants complicates the determination of legal facts.